Madalina088/Aeries_Project/README.md

 -	at least 90% of tests are passed
 -	no Critical issues have Open status
--	exploratory testing have been performed
+-	exploratory testing has been performed

 ### 2.7 Test monitoring and control ###